• Skip to primary navigation

 “It is much more comfortable for pets to remain in their familiar surroundings,” says house sitter Amanda Webster.
 “They are already uneasy about their parents leaving, but allowing them to remain with your scent and their comfort places and objects allows for a much more enjoyable experience.
 Having a house sitter ensures that your dog gets individualized attention and care.”

-Of course, you could board your pets and ask a neighbor to watch your house, but why not just hire a house sitter?
+Of course, you could board your dog or ask a neighbor to watch your house, but why not just hire a house sitter?
 One trustworthy person can fill both jobs—and probably do a better job at both.
 But what’s the average house sitting rate?
 How much does hiring a house sitter cost?
 The answer depends on quite a few variables.

 Location influences house sitting rates